AbulFozolJumman/Meeting-Manager-Backend/README.md

 ### Slots

-- `POST /api/slots`: Create slots for a service (Admin only).
+- `POST /api/slots`: Create slots for a room (Admin only).
-- `GET /api/slots/availability`: Get available slots for a specific service.
+- `GET /api/slots/availability`: Get available slots for a specific room.
 You can also query by date & roomId.

 ### Bookings

-- `POST /api/bookings`: Book a service (User only).
+- `POST /api/bookings`: Book a room (User only).
 - `GET /api/bookings`: Get all bookings (Admin only).
 - `GET /api/bookings/my-bookings`: Get bookings for the logged-in user.
 - `PUT /api/bookings/:id`: Update single booking (Admin only).